College of Letters and Science Mentorship for Achievement Program (MAP)

 How to Become a Mentor

 Once selected, we guide mentors through an online training program in mentorship and coaching, and then start building the mentor community with an on-campus retreat in the Fall.
 We enroll mentors in the L&S Student Leadership Development program and hope that they are as enriched by the entire experience as their mentees.
-We’ll post an enrollment link here as soon as it’s available, but you may express interest by emailing Program Manager Dr. Mike Lorenzen any time mlorenzen@ucdavis.edu

 How to Get a Mentor

-Toward the end of the Spring Quarter, we will send out an invitation to all eligible students (first generation first year or incoming transfer students) who will start at Davis in the Fall.
+Toward the end of the Spring Quarter, we will send out an invitation to all eligible students (first-generation first-year or incoming transfer students) who will start at Davis in the Fall.
 Once enrolled in the program as a mentee, we’ll work as quickly as possible to match each mentee to a mentor by the beginning of the summer.
 If a mentee does not connect with a mentor, they’re welcome to ask for a rematch.

 • What are the eligibility requirements to become a mentor?

-• Students must have completed one full year at UC Davis and be pursuing a major within the College of Letters and Science.
+• - Students must have completed one full year at UC Davis by the start of the upcoming academic school year.

 • What are the eligibility requirements to become a mentee?